Models of attractor dynamics in the brain: Prior experience and perceptual biases

+The simulations reveal that firing rate adaptation (FRA) is the essential component for producing adaptation aftereffects, acting as a time-dependent negative feedback mechanism that modulates the stability of attractor states.
+By systematically varying parameters—including memory load, FRA strength, and stimulus ambiguity—the model maps how network dynamics shift between distinct perceptual regimes (Figure \ref{fig:fig6}).

+\begin{itemize} \item \textbf{Perceptual Bias} (Type A Priming): In regimes where adaptation is minimal or absent, dynamics are dominated by recurrent collateral excitation.
+Synaptic reverberation allows the network to remain in the induced attractor state even after the adapter is removed.
+Consequently, the network remains biased toward the original attractor upon target presentation (Figure \ref{fig:fig6}a).

+\item \textbf{Adaptation Aftereffects} (Negative Bias): Under strong firing rate adaptation, the sustained firing of neurons representing the adapter pattern builds up an adaptation current ($I_a$).
+This increases the firing threshold for those specific neurons, effectively destabilizing the active attractor.
+When an ambiguous target is presented, the network is ``repelled'' from the fatigued state and settles into a competing attractor (Figure \ref{fig:fig6}b).

-\textbf{Double Adaptation} (Type B Priming): Under stronger firing rate adaptation, the network can undergo multiple transitions between attractor states.
-Under specific temporal conditions, this results in the network settling back into the attractor associated with the adapter, paradoxically producing a priming effect even in the presence of adaptation.
-(Figure~\ref{fig:fig6}C).
+\item \textbf{Double Adaptation} (Type B Priming): Under stronger firing rate adaptation, the network may undergo multiple transitions between attractor states.
+If the initial adaptation is strong enough to push the network out of the first attractor during a delay period, specific temporal conditions allow the network to settle back into the original attractor upon target presentation, paradoxically producing priming (Figure \ref{fig:fig6}c). \end{itemize}

-The research also examined backward masking effects, where a secondary stimulus disrupts the processing of the initial adapter.
-Simulations revealed that if a mask is presented before the network fully settles into an attractor state, adaptation aftereffects are substantially weakened, leaving predominantly priming effects.
-This provides a mechanistic explanation for previously observed interactions between masking and adaptation.
+The research also examined backward masking effects, where a secondary stimulus disrupts initial processing.
+If a mask is presented before the network settles into an attractor, the build-up of the adaptation current is insufficient to destabilize the state, substantially weakening aftereffects and leaving predominantly priming effects.
+Furthermore, the temporal relationship between stimuli proved critical.
+Brief adapter-target intervals favored adaptation aftereffects due to peak $I_a$ levels, while extended delays or longer target exposures promoted priming as the adaptation current decayed, allowing stable attractor representations to regain dominance.

-By systematically varying parameters—including memory load (i.e., number of stored patterns), firing rate adaptation strength, and the nature of adapter stimulus (ranging from well-defined prototypes to ambiguous morphs)—the model maps how network dynamics shift between adaptation aftereffects and priming regimes.
-Robust adaptation effects were shown to require strong firing rate adaptation, while priming emerged in networks with stable attractor representations, contingent on the timing of the adapter and target presentation.

-The temporal relationship between stimuli proved critical.
-Brief adapter-target intervals favored adaptation aftereffects, while extended delays promoted priming.
-Moreover, target duration emerged as an additional factor modulating outcomes: longer target exposures could reverse expected effects by allowing the network to overcome adaptation and converge on a stored attractor.
-The model's predictions align closely with behavioral findings from face and motion adaptation studies, reinforcing the model's relevance to real-world perceptual dynamics.